flyteorg/flytesnacks/cookbook/docs/index.md

 [Flytesnacks Tags](_tags/tagsindex)

-Flyte is a workflow orchestrator that seamlessly unifies ETL/ELT, machine learning, and analytics stacks for building robust and reliable applications.
+Flyte is a workflow orchestrator that seamlessly unifies data, machine learning, and analytics stacks for building robust and reliable applications.

-This quickstart guide provides an overview of how to get Flyte up and running on your local machine.
+This introduction provides a quick overview of how to get Flyte up and running on your local machine.

 (getting_started_installation)=